 In Pieces

 I was in pieces fragmented by repeated loss, each blow hard upon the last.
 You appeared like fog – an illusion of substance that seeped among my splinters, obscured the far horizon and rocks on the near shore.
-I nearly lost my landmarks and smashed aground as the fog slipped away. — Christine Rigden
+I lost my landmarks and nearly smashed aground as the fog slipped away. — Christine Rigden

 Lost Days